hexaeight/Documentation/serverless.md

 Allowed Values : YES/NO

 Our template by default uses a [Public Datasink](https://cl1p.net) to deploy HexaEight Serverless.
 This ensures you can get started with our authentication instantly without external dependancies
-If you want to continue using the public datasink, we recommend you purchase a customized url from the public datasink provider for a very low fee of $5 for an year and use our datasink environment variable to customize the location.
+If you want to continue using the public datasink, we recommend you purchase a customized url from the public datasink provider for a very low fee ($5 per year) and use our [datasink](https://docs.hexaeight.com/serverless.html#datasink-optional) environment variable to customize the location.

 If you wish to use the public datasink you should set the value of this variable to NO